'Hoppers' Holds Strong at Box Office With $28.5 Million Second Weekend

 In second place this weekend is Universal’s “Reminders of Him,” the new Colleen Hoover adaptation starring Maika Monroe and Tyriq Withers which has earned an $18.2 million opening from 3,402 locations.

 For comparison, Paramount’s fall 2025 Hoover film “Regretting You” opened to $13.6 million and earned a domestic total of $48.2 million, so “Reminders of Him” should be able to draw out fans of the bestselling author for a similar or slightly better box office run and post a modest theatrical profit against its reported $25 million budget.
-Reception among audiences, which were 81% female, has been positive with a B on CinemaScore.
+Reception among audiences, which were 81% female, has been positive with a B on CinemaScore and a 90% Rotten Tomatoes score.

 While women are showing up for “Reminders of Him,” they and the rest of the moviegoing populace have abandoned Warner Bros.’
 “The Bride!”, which is rapidly crashing out of theaters with just $2.1 million in its second weekend.
 It’s a 70% drop from the monster film’s abysmal $7 million opening, leaving the film with just $21 million grossed worldwide against an $80 million production budget.